 What is pericarditis?

-The pericardium holds the heart in place and helps it work properly.
+The pericardium holds the heart in place and helps it work right.
 There is a small amount of fluid between the inner and outer layers of the pericardium.
 This fluid keeps the layers from rubbing as the heart moves to pump blood.

 What causes pericarditis?